mbaumer/us_hep_funding/docs/_states/OH.md

 [OH-01](#OH-01)  [OH-02](#OH-02)  [OH-03](#OH-03)  [OH-04](#OH-04)  [OH-05](#OH-05)  [OH-06](#OH-06)  [OH-07](#OH-07)  [OH-08](#OH-08)  [OH-09](#OH-09)  [OH-10](#OH-10)  [OH-11](#OH-11)  [OH-12](#OH-12)  [OH-13](#OH-13)  [OH-14](#OH-14)  [OH-15](#OH-15)  [OH-16](#OH-16)

 # OH -- Sen. Sherrod Brown (D) and  Sen. Robert Portman (R)
+## Committees
+Sherrod Brown is not on any of our key committees

+Robert Portman is the #11 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: